MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentoptions_allowcameraandmicrophoneaccess.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentOptions.AllowCameraAndMicrophoneAccess

 ## -description

-Boolean of whether applications running inside Isolated Windows Environment can access the device’s camera and microphone.
+**Deprecated.** Boolean of whether applications running inside Isolated Windows Environment can access the device’s camera and microphone.

 ## -property-value

 Boolean

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples